Contents

 I have a really nice laptop (1GHz PIII, 256 Mb RAM, 20Gb HDD) that normally fits my needs in my daily work.
 Well, almost...
 Everything would be perfect if the disk were not soooo sloooow.
 If I do more than one task that requires using the disk, everything slows down very fast and the system is not responsive any longer.
 If I click anywhere, I do not get the action done until some seconds after.
 Not to mention when the system starts swapping!

+I benchmarked the hard disk of my laptop and it is as slow as the 2,5Gb drive I installed in my good old home-made 486 computer 8 years ago.
+And I have reasons to think that the great majority of low energy laptop hard drives out there have the same problem.
+Hey!
+Do you want performance or mobility?
+When I am in such situation, I can't do anything to recover the responsiveness other than stopping the processes that are causing the heavy disk usage (something that most times I do not want to do), but at least I can anticipate that the situation is going to appear.
 When I am in a traffic jam, I like knowing the root cause of it so I can act on the basis of it.
 For instance, if it is a closed street, I can try to find an alternate way.
 When your computer is not responsive, HDD Perf shows you how your disk is performing, so that you can analyse if the root cause is the disk or the CPU (I always have the Windows Task Manager running in my systray as well) which on the other hand are the most typical causes of system responsiveness loss.
+Also, I like programming very much and this project has helped me to learn the Win32 API.

 Well, yes and no. It informs you that your disk is being more or less used, but you'll agree with me that HDD Perf gives you more useful info and it is much more visible and informative than the case LED.
 Anyway, how often do you turn your head to look the case LED?
 HDD Perf proactively informs you as soon as you need to be informed.